zeitspare/code-learn/README.md

 ### Methods
 A method in python is somewhat similar to a function, except it is associated with object/classes

+### Functions
+A function is a block of code to carry out a specific task, will contain its own scope and is called by name.

 ### self
 The word 'self' is used to represent the instance of a class.
 By using the "self" keyword we access the attributes and methods of the class in python.